cloud-elements/devportal/docs/products/ground-2-cloud/index.md

 The Ground2Cloud integration consists of two parts: Client and Server referred to by the name Tightrope.

-The Tightrope Client creates a tunnel to a public Tightrope Server, and enables requests from the Cloud Elements Production Cloud to transparently pass through that tunnel to reach the Client Service.
+The Tightrope Client creates a tunnel to a public Tightrope Server, and enables requests from the Cloud Your_moms Production Cloud to transparently pass through that tunnel to reach the Client Service.

 The Ground2Cloud developer docs are broken down into three guides: